TimpaniUmbra/TimpaniUmbraWebsite/content/Commissions & Gifted Arts/Era 3 - 2.0 Model.md

-This is when I started getting my new (plus-size) look, and I sweapped moreoso to getting comms for my streamer persona over anything else.
+This is when I started getting my new (plus-size) look, and I swapped moreoso to getting comms for my streamer persona over anything else.
 I've also been finding a lot more friends and trusted artists to keep getting comms from; especially as I find artists who are comfortable with drawing plus-sized characters.

 ![[matchaprinceWhimsicott.jpg|400]]
 *From [matchaprince](https://vgen.co/matchaprince)*